sensei-hacker/inavwiki/Getting-started-with-iNav.md

 * When installing or upgrading INAV on a board with OSD, always load one OSD font from the configurator OSD tab.
 INAV uses its own OSD fonts and usually every release adds new characters or icons.

+* Do not use Serial RX over a software serial.
+It cannot reliably handle SBUS or IBUS for instance.

 **Checklist if you're having issue with something:**

 1. Try and look through the wiki regarding the issue you have.
 You can also search the Wiki.